koviubi56/mylog/CONTRIBUTING.md

 - _"contribution"_ refers to any contribution, committing, and/or pushing to our project.
 - _"contributor"_, _"you"_, _"I"_, and _"me"_ refer to the person who made the contribution.
 - _"DCO"_ refers to the Developer Certificate of Origin.
-- Please note, that [the amendments](#dco-amendments) apply!

-By contributing, committing, and/or pushing to our project you MUST fully understand and fully agree to the whole DCO including its amendments stated here.
+By contributing, committing, and/or pushing to our project you MUST fully understand and fully agree to the whole DCO.

-Contributing to our project in any way means that you fully understand and fully agree to the whole DCO including its amendments stated here.
+Contributing to our project in any way means that you fully understand and fully agree to the whole DCO.

-If you do not fully understand and fully agree to the DCO including its amendments stated here, you may not and MUST NOT contribute to our project.
+If you do not fully understand and fully agree to the DCO, you may not and MUST NOT contribute to our project.

-Contributions and pull requests may be rejected if you do not fully understand and fully agree to the whole DCO including its amendments stated here.
+Contributions and pull requests may be rejected if you do not fully understand and fully agree to the whole DCO.

 A copy of the DCO can be read at <https://developercertificate.org/> or here: